 |Sale or reorganisation of LiveHire||

-Connection (also Talent Community Connection) means an agreement between a Worker and a Customer to be connected for potential employment opportunities and related communication.
-It can arise in several ways, for example through a Worker choosing to join a customer’s Talent Community, applying for a job, or accepting a contact request or invitation sent from a Customer.
+Connection (also Talent Community Connection) means an agreement between a Member and a Client to be connected for potential employment opportunities and related communication.
+It can arise in a number of ways, for example through a Member choosing to join a Client’s Talent Community, applying for a job, or accepting a connection request or invitation sent from a Client.

-Person means any individual, company, partnership, joint venture or other legal entity or entities.
+Person means any individual, candidate, company, partnership, joint venture or other legal entity or entities.

 Personal Data means any information (including Personal Information) capable of identifying a natural person, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to their, his or her physical, physiological, mental, economic, cultural or social identity.
 Data is considered personal when it enables anyone to link information to a specific person, even if the person or entity holding that data cannot make that link.

-Personal Information has the meaning given to it in the Australian Privacy Act 1988 (Cth) as amended from time to time.
+Personal Information has the meaning given to it in the Australian Privacy Act 1988 (Cth) as amended.

-Platform means the Website from time to time, and all associated software, apps, files, emails, SMS, pictures, data, hardware, technology, business systems and processes and other resources.
+Platform means the Website and all associated software, apps, files, emails, SMS, pictures, data, hardware, technology, business systems and processes and other resources.

 Processing means any operation or set of operations that is performed upon Personal Data, whether or not by automatic means, including, but not limited to collection, recording, organisation, storage, access, adaptation, alteration, retrieval, consultation, use, disclosure, dissemination, making available, alignment, combination, blocking, deleting, erasure, or destruction.

-Sensitive Information has the meaning given to it in the Australian Privacy Act 1988 (Cth), as amended from time to time.
+Sensitive Information has the meaning given to it in the Australian Privacy Act 1988 (Cth), as amended.

-Sensitive Personal Data means any personal information relating to your health, criminal convictions, sex life, sexual orientation, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership.
-If you are an EU/UK individual Sensitive Personal Data will also include genetic and biometric data if collected for the purposes of uniquely identifying you.
+Sensitive Personal Data means any Personal Data relating to your health, criminal convictions, sex life, sexual orientation, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, including Sensitive Information.
+EU/UK Individuals Sensitive Personal Data will also include genetic and biometric data if collected for the purposes of uniquely identifying you.

-Service Providers include a range of third parties to whom we outsource certain functions of our business for our back-office, IT and professional support services (e.g. partners, service providers, contractors and agents such as IT and web support contractors, cloud service providers, finance agencies), and includes Third Party Service Providers.
-Some of these providers use ‘cloud based’ IT applications or systems, which means that your personal information will be hosted on their servers, but under our control and direction.
-We require all our service providers to respect the confidentiality and security of personal information.
+Service Providers include a range of parties to whom we outsource certain functions of our business for our back-office, IT, professional support services (such as partners, service providers, contractors, suppliers, distributors and agents, including IT and web support contractors, cloud service providers, finance agencies, marketing partners and analysis companies).

-User means a Person whose name is specified during an online registration process to create an Account on the Platform in the name of that Person, whether that Person then uses the Platform as a Customer, Worker, or on some other basis.
+User means a Person whose name is specified during an online registration process to create an account on the Platform in the name of that Person, whether that Person then uses the Platform as, or on behalf of, a Client or Service Provider, as a Member, or on some other basis.